 Both sexes fully winged.
 Body, legs and antennae brown, antennal segment III sometimes paler; fore wing brown.
+Antennae 8-segmented, III & IV each with a forked sense cone, segment VIII longer than VII.
 Head wider than long; three pairs of ocellar setae present, pair III short, no longer than diameter of one ocellus, arising on anterior margins of ocellar triangle; postocular setae pair I not present, pair IV shorter than diameter of hind ocellus.
-Antennae 8-segmented; segments III–IV with sensorium forked, segment VIII longer than VII.
 Pronotum with anteromarginal and anteroangular setae scarcely longer than discal setae; 2 pairs of long posteroangular setae present; one pair of minor setae medially between posteromarginal submedian setae.
 Metanotum with 2 pairs of setae close to anterior margin, campaniform sensilla not present.
 Fore wing with 2 complete rows of veinal setae.
 Abdominal tergites V–VIII with paired ctenidia; ctenidia weakly developed on IV, on VIII anterolateral to spiracle; posteromarginal comb on VIII with long, slender microtrichia, the six median teeth usually converge at their apices.
 Sternites III–VII without discal setae.

 Male smaller than female; tergite VIII with complete posteromarginal comb; sternites III–VII with transverse pore plate.

-The F. minuta group (Sakimura & O'Neill, 1979) comprises about 24 species, all of which have the major setae unusually small.
+The Frankliniella minuta group comprises about 24 species, all of which have the major setae unusually small (Sakimura & O'Neill, 1979).
 These species are particularly associated with flowers of the Asteraceae, and are known mainly from South and Central America and western USA.
 Among the members of this group known from the USA, F. minuta is particularly similar to F. davidsoni.

 Frankliniella minuta (Moulton)

 Euthrips minutus var. setosus Crawford DL, 1909: 105